pipeline-components/php-security-checker/README.md

 ## Usage

 The image is for running security-checker, security-checker is installed in /app/ in case you need to customize the install before usage.
-The image is based on php:7.2-alpine3.8

 ## Examples